s-bear/image-hash/README.md

 The DCT based algorithm simply computes the 2D DCT of the pre-processed image, discarding the 0-frequency and all odd-frequency components.
 Each bit of the hash is set if the corresponding DCT coefficient is positive.
 The bits of the hash are ordered such that including fewer DCT terms produces a prefix of the larger hash.
 That is, the hash produced by `imghash -d1 photo.jpg` will be a prefix that from `imghash -d2 photo.jpg`.

 ## Building
-image-hash requires `sqlite` and optionally depends on `libpng` and `libjpeg`.
+image-hash and optionally depends on `sqlite`, `libpng` and `libjpeg`.
 The `vcpkg.json` manifest may be used to collect those libraries automatically.

 Build using `cmake`.
-The code has only been tested on Windows with MSVC 2019.
+The code has only been tested on Windows with MSVC 2019 and MSVC 2022.

 ## Usage
 ```